ros-navigation/navigation2/nav2_route/README.md

 # Nav2 Route Server

-The Route Server is a Nav2 Task server to compliment the Planner Server's free-space planning capabilities with pre-defined Navigation Route Graph planning, created by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) at [Open Navigation](https://www.opennav.org/) with assistence from [Josh Wallace](https://www.linkedin.com/in/joshua-wallace-b4848a113/) at Locus Robotics.
+The Route Server is a Nav2 Task server to compliment the Planner Server's free-space planning capabilities with pre-defined Navigation Route Graph planning, created by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) at [Open Navigation](https://www.opennav.org/) with assistance from [Josh Wallace](https://www.linkedin.com/in/joshua-wallace-b4848a113/) at Locus Robotics.
+It can be used to:
+* Fully replace free-space planning when following a particular route closely is required (less Controller plugins' tuning to deviate or track the path closely), or
+* Augment the global planner with long-distance routing to a goal and using free-space feasible planning in a more localized fashion for the immediate 10m, 100m, etc future.

-This graph has very few rules associated with it and may be generated manually or automatically via AI, geometric, or probablistic techniques.
+This graph has very few rules associated with it and may be generated manually or automatically via AI, geometric, or probablistic techniques. docs.nav2.org includes tutorials for how to generate such a graph by annotations on a grid map created via SLAM, but can also be procedurally generated.
 This package then takes a planning request and uses this graph to find a valid route through the environment via an optimal search-based algorithm.
-It uses plugin-based scoring functions to be applied each edge based on abitrary user-defined semantic information and the chosen optimization criteria(s).
+It uses plugin-based scoring functions applied each edge based on abitrary user-defined semantic information and the chosen optimization criteria(s).

 The Nav2 Route Server may also live monitor and analyze the route's process to execute custom behaviors on entering or leaving edges or achieving particular graph nodes.
 These behaviors are defined as another type of plugin and can leverage the graph's edges' and nodes' arbitrary semantic data.